madskristiansen/lighttpd-minimal/README.md

 # A minimal lighttpd Docker image

-The time has come to start exploring alternatives to nginx for those servers only serving static files (e.g. SPA frontends) or acting as reverse proxies.
+The time has come to start exploring alternatives to nginx for those servers only serving static files (e.g. SPA frontends) or acting as reverse proxies to a backend.

-lighttpd is an open-source web server optimized for speed-critical environments while remaining standards-compliant, secure and flexible.
+[lighttpd](http://www.lighttpd.net/) is an open-source web server optimized for speed-critical environments while remaining standards-compliant, secure and flexible.
 It was originally written by Jan Kneschke as a proof-of-concept of the c10k problem – how to handle 10,000 connections in parallel on one server, but has gained worldwide popularity.
 Its name is a portmanteau of "light" and "httpd".

 To pull the latest image: